Evenwyne/programming-univbasics-data-types/README.md

 Ruby says that `10` is a `Fixnum`.
 A `Fixnum` is a number without a decimal, an `Integer`.
 We'll learn more about how `.class` works when we get a bit farther along.
-For now it's enough to know that you can ask data about itself in Ruby (pretty amazing).
+For now, it's enough to know that you can ask data about itself in Ruby (pretty amazing).

 ## Conclusion